Body Friendly Design The Principles of Kitchen Ergonomics

 Task-Centric Organization

-What good kitchen designers aim for in applying ergonomics to a kitchen is a flexible, adaptable space in which work can be done with minimum wasted motion and maximum efficiency.
+What good kitchen designers aim for in applying ergonomics to a kitchen is a flexible, adaptable space in which work can be done with minimum wasted effort and maximum efficiency.

-Minimum wasted motion not only speeds the work but makes it less fatiguing.
-Design a kitchen where you'll spend less energy and time in bending, walking, twisting, lifting, and cleaning, and you'll have more energy and time left for cooking and enjoying.
+Minimizing wasted motion not only speeds the work but makes it less tiring.
+A kitchen where you'll spend less energy and time in bending, walking, twisting, lifting, and cleaning means more energy and time left for enjoying.

 As first discovered by Lillian Gilbreth nearly 100 years ago, movement is minimized if the kitchen is arranged in task centers organized around the three main meal preparation activities: preparation, cooking, and clean-up.